-- The recommended dose is 50 mg given once a month, on the same date each month. - Talk to your doctor before taking your fourth dose.
-Your doctor will determine if you should continue Simponi® treatment. - o If you weigh more than 100 kg, the dose might be increased to 100 mg (the content of 1 pre-filled syringe) given once a month, on the same date each month.
+- The recommended dose is 50 mg (the content of one pre-filled pen) given once a month, on the same date each month. - Talk to your doctor before taking your fourth dose.
+Your doctor will determine if you should continue Simponi[®] treatment. - If you weigh more than 100 kg, the dose might be increased to 100 mg (the content of 2 pre-filled pens) given once a month, on the same date each month.